ozzie-lam/rebyte-docs/callable/access-action-output.md

 A key part when designing an agent is to reference the output of previous actions.
-Depending on context, the syntax for referencing output may be very different.
+Depending on context, the syntax for referencing output may be slightly different.

 ## Sample output
+let's say we have an action with the following output:
-- name: `GET_PRODUCTS`
+- action name: `GET_PRODUCTS`
 - output:
 ```
 [